 The same symptoms of root rot caused by over watering your cannabis plant can be found in root rot caused by Pythium.
 It will look like your plant has various kinds of nutrient deficiencies on its leaves.
 In a sense it does because the roots cannot properly absorb the nutrients it needs, even though those nutrients are actually abundant.

 Pythium attacks stressed plants first; gaining entry into the plant by damaged plant tissues.
 Roots with injuries from insects can also provide an entry site for the pathogens through the feeding wounds.
 Pythium usually attacks the root tips first and then works its way upward in the root system.

-Because root rot in hydroponic systems are the most common, I’m going to help you prevent it from happening there in the first place.
+Because root rot in hydroponic systems is the most common, I’m going to help you prevent it from happening there in the first place.
 Cleanliness is key!
 Disinfect all your growing equipment extremely thoroughly before you start growing a new crop every single time.
-Keep your area clean and free from dead leaves, roots or other debris to prevent bacteria from growing.
+Keep your area clean and free from dead cannabis leaves, roots, or other debris to prevent bacteria from growing.
 Sterilize equipment shared between tanks like pH meters.
 Use filtered water, or if you’re using well water or untreated water have it checked for microbes.

 Change your container water regularly to prevent stagnant old water from overproducing bacteria.
 Try to do this about once a week; don’t wait longer than 2 weeks to do it.
-The abundance of nutrients in the fresh batch of water will keep your plants happy.
-The water should have a stable pH of between 5.5 and 6.0.
-Your reservoir should be around degrees 65-70F (thats 18 to 21 celsius for my european marijuanaseed lovers) be sure to take notice that submerged pumps will increase the temperature of the water.
+Having new water, and the nutrients that come along with it, will keep your plants healthy.
+The water should be at a stable pH level.
+Somewhere between 5.5 -6.0 pH is good.
+You should keep the temperature between 65-70F (18-21C).
+Take into account that submerged pumps can increase the temperature of the water.

 There are some other debatable practices that may help you if you are in a root-rot-rut.
-Some growers have had success with using hydrogen peroxide, others say it’s only a temporary solution and they prefer other store bought root treatments.
+Some growers have had success with using hydrogen peroxide, others say it’s only a temporary solution and they prefer other store-bought root treatments.

-Your pots, hoses, reservoir, everything needs to be sterilized with bleach or a strong peroxide solution and rinse really well.
-When you are ready to put the plants back add an anti Pythium and fresh nutrients to your reservoir.
-Keep your temperature on the low side and keep an eye on the plant in the next week to see if it’s growing new beautiful white and firm roots.
+Your pots, hoses, reservoir, everything needs to be sterilized with bleach or a strong peroxide solution and rinsed very well.
+When you are ready to put the plants back add an anti-Pythium additive and fresh nutrients to your reservoir.
+Keep your temperature on the low side and keep an eye on the plant in the next week to see if it’s growing new, beautiful, and firm white roots.

-If your babies are just not making a comeback then it’s time to say goodbye and learn from your mistakes.
+If your babies are just not making a comeback, then it’s time to say goodbye and learn from your mistakes.
 Remove all the affected plants; do not compost them as the Pythium microbes will continue to live in the roots of the infected plants.
 Again, sterilize the hell out of your equipment, get rid of all the contaminated water and don’t look back!
-Start afresh, you can do it, the next batch will be well worth it and this will never happen to you ever again right?
+Start afresh, you can do it, the next batch will be well worth it and this will never happen to you ever again, right?